csem/experiment_tracker/README.md

 Parallel coordinate plots will only look at the hyperparameters group.

 # To Do
-1) Allow multiple query strings at the same time
-2) Add better documentation for plots
+1) Add documentation for learning curves